CitiObs/environmental-monitoring-toolkit/docs/data-platforms/how-to-offer-obs-data-model-API.md

 ![STA Sensing Entities](../.gitbook/assets/OGCSTASensingEntitiesDiagramm.png)

-Figure XX: OGC STA Sensing Entities Diagramm
+Figure: OGC STA Sensing Entities Diagram

 STAPlus is an extension to the OGC SensorThings API (STA) designed to improve the handling of sensor data, especially for multi-user environments and citizen science applications.
 It adds features for expressing ownership, licensing, and grouping of observations, addressing requirements such as user association, licensing for data re-use, and relating observations with other resources and supporting interoperability and compliance with FAIR principles.
 STAPlus prevents personal data storage in the API itself, keeping the model unbiased and privacy-compliant.